 Starting in January, approximately 340 “snack” bars and hostess clubs from within the Saitama Prefecture Drinking and Lifestyle Trade Association are posting stickers on their storefronts that indicate yakuza groups are not allowed inside the premises.
-It is believed that such efforts will reduce extortion practices — such as mikajimeryo, or the collection of protection money on the third day of each month — often carried out by criminal syndicates.
+It is believed that such efforts will reduce extortion practices — such as mikajimeryo, or the collection of protection money — often carried out by criminal syndicates.

 According to prefectural police, the initiative is a first in Saitama.
 A kickoff event, in which 34 business representatives were in attendance, was held on January 17.
 “By showing that there is a lot of support, pressure will be put on organized crime groups,” said Shinichi Sato, the board chairman of the association, which last year made 600 of the anti-gang stickers.

 After the event, the male manager of one bar said, “Customers can now enter clubs with peace of mind.”